mr-dgidgi/GamingPi/README.md

 * Use OSOL tu launch game from other launchers than steam and make them available in steamlink : https://github.com/WombatFromHell/OriginSteamOverlayLauncher/wiki

 * Support of HDMI CEC partially working.
-Actually the GamingPi can start the TV but I wasn't table to set more thing as a lot of HDMI CEC fonctionality are not impremented (Thomson TV)
+Actually the GamingPi can start the TV but I wasn't able to set more things as a lot of HDMI CEC fonctionality are not implemented on my TV (Thomson TV)
 * Every Logo can be modified in /var/www/launcher
 * Launcher interface should be responsive.
 It has been tested with 16/9 1080p and 4k.